Back to Blog

 The Sole F85 is what I'd buy for myself.
 It's built like the treadmills at serious gyms like UFIT CBD Hub or Ultimate Performance — no-nonsense engineering that'll run for years without drama.
 The lifetime motor warranty shows they stand behind their build quality.

 The NordicTrack Commercial 1750 is what I'd recommend to friends who struggle with motivation.
-The iFit integration is genuinely impressive, and if it keeps you running consistently, it's worth every penny.
-Just factor that $600/year subscription into your budget calculations.
+The iFit integration is genuinely impressive, and if it keeps you running consistently, it's worth the premium and the subscription.
+Just factor that ongoing cost into your budget calculations.

 Both brands beat the pants off commercial gym experiences during peak hours.
 No more waiting 20 minutes for a treadmill at F45 or dealing with broken machines at budget gyms.
 The upfront cost is high, but if you're consistent (which most home gym buyers aren't, let's be honest), the math works out over 3-4 years.